 Inter VLAN Routing Tutorial.

-Why inter VLAN routing is important?
-As the basic concept of a virtual LAN is to limit the group of computers to communicate with each other.
-For example, an HR department’s VLAN computer can communicate with other HLR department computers only.
+Why inter VLAN routing is essential?
+The basic concept of a virtual LAN is to limit a group of computers to communicate with each other using a shared network switch.

 How to set up an Inter Vlan Routing?